sabiinsearch/learnings/Iot Learnings/README.md

     6. Flash the file <Target-->Mannual Programming-->Program & Verify and again disconnect

     7. Then again connect the target and fash Project_zero .bin file after build the project.
-(Note update the target config for Segger J-Link)
+(Note update the target config for Segger J-Link) and again disconnect for changes to take place.